jtkovacs/jtkovacs.github.io/refs/notes/databases.md

 ##### Contained database

+This is a SQL Server feature.
+A contained database handles its own authentication, metadata, etc., and is extremely useful for cloud computing.

 #### Preventing SQL injections

 SQL injections happen when database application developers use dynamic SQL statements in their code; hackers can use these channels to introduce their own malicious SQL statements.
 SQL injection is countered by user input validation: